 What about the children; are they cranky, tired, fighting?
 Take the time to prepare them for the journey too so as to avoid distraction along the way.

 You should also avoiding driving in storms or heavy rainfall, as poor weather can limit your visibility.
 If possible, it is best to find a safe place to pull over and wait out the poor weather.

-Long trips are tiring, and fatigue can be deadly while in charge of a car, or in the car generally if a passenger is giving directions etc. Plan to get enough rest before and during the trip so that you are refreshed, alert and prepared to drive.
-Plan in advance where you’ll take breaks on your trip, if travelling long distances pre-book accommodation so you are forced to stop and rest.
-A large percentage of fatal traffic accidents are single vehicle crashes, and fatigue is often the major contributing factor.
+Plan to get enough rest before and during the trip so that you are refreshed, alert and prepared to drive.
+Plan in advance where you’ll take breaks on your trip.
+If travelling long distances pre-book accommodation so you are forced to stop and rest.

-Before embarking on your trip, check your vehicle including; tyre tread and pressure, lights, brakes, engine oil, coolant and power steering fluid.
+Days before embarking on your trip, ensure check your vehicle including tyre tread and pressure, lights, brakes, engine oil, coolant and power steering fluid.
 Consider having your vehicle properly inspected and serviced before you set off.
 Also, when packing your vehicle, make sure everything is securely stowed.
 Even small objects can become dangerous missiles in the event of a sudden stop or crash.

 If towing a caravan or trailer, you need to ensure they are safe and ready for the journey.
 You should review all attachments including chains and plugs, and ensure all lights are working.
 You should regularly check your tyre pressure and ensure that, if it is an open trailer, everything is tied down and secure.

 When packing your caravan, trailer or camper van, you should make sure that everything is securely stored away.
 Keep an eye on the rear-view mirror throughout your journey to ensure everything is alright back there.

 8. Keep your cool